 Each sector consumes primary energy.
 The industrial, transportation, residential, and commercial sectors also use most of the electricity (a secondary energy source) the electric power sector produces.
 These sectors are called end-use sectors because they purchase or produce energy for their own consumption and not for resale.
 In all but 14 of the years from 1949 to 2007, energy consumption increased over the previous year.
 Total U.S. energy consumption reached its highest level in 2007.
 In 2009, this general historical trend of year-over-year increases in energy consumption changed sharply because of the economic recession.
 In 2009, real gross domestic product (GDP) fell 2.8% compared with 2008, and total energy consumption decreased by nearly 5%, the largest single-year decreases in both real GDP and in total energy consumption from 1949 through 2016.
 Decreases in energy consumption occurred in all four major end-use sectors in 2009 (residential–3%, commercial–3%, industrial–9%, and transportation–3%).
 Energy consumption increased by about 4% in 2010, then decreased in 2011 and in 2012.
 Consumption increased by about 3% in 2013 and by 1% in 2014.
 Consumption decreased by about 1% in 2015 and increased by less than 1% in 2016.
 Total U.S. energy consumption in 2016 was about 4% less than consumption in 2007.
 Economic growth and other factors such as weather and fuel prices can influence consumption in each sector differently.

-It is important to mention that the data for 2007-2013 are based on new categories and are not comparable to previous years.
 The new category of light duty vehicle with short wheel base includes passenger cars, light trucks, vans and sport utility vehicles with a wheelbase (WB) equal to or less than 121 inches.